nya3jp/tast/docs/quickstart.md

 ## Prerequisites

 You'll need a [Chrome OS chroot].
+If you've only done Chrome development so far, note that this is different from the Chrome checkout described in the [Simple Chrome] documentation.

 You'll also need a Chrome OS device running a system image built with the `test` flag that's reachable from your workstation via SSH.
 An image running in a [virtual machine] will also work.
+If you're using a test image that you downloaded rather than one built in your chroot, make sure that it's a recent version.

 ## Run a prebuilt test